I. Introduction

 Digging deeper into three prominent topics discussed above, migrant labor, negligence, and salaries and benefits, the chart below details the evolution of these topics over the past five years, split by whether incidents were also linked to the pandemic.

-# Evolution of supply chain topics and their overlap with the pandemic
+# IV.
+Evolution of supply chain topics and their overlap with the pandemic

 Source: RepRisk ESG data science and quantitative solutions, www.reprisk.com